kukrma/eeg-compression-cae-nimh256/README.md

 9) `results_calculations.py` – calculations and plots of results.

 ## Original Directory Tree
 The code contains paths reflecting the file structure used by the author, which can be altered.
-For clarity, it was as follows (files irrelevant to the code were excluded):
+For clarity, it was as follows (files and folders irrelevant to the code were excluded):
 ```
 └── pyPROJECT/
     ├── data/